-- 200. Worker's safety during construction is important.
-Health and safety at workplace and during execution of work should be among the Contractor's work policy.
-The following items address overall worker's safety which is necessary to be considered by the Project (Table 18). - 201.
+- 287. Worker's safety during construction is important.
+Health and safety at workplace and during execution of work should be among the Construction Company (CC) work policy.
+The following items address overall worker's safety which is necessary to be considered by the Project (Table 18). - 288.
 Safety measures and regulations associated with COVID 19 prevention and its spread out shall be implemented.
-General recommendations for the construction sector regarding the infection (COVID 19) caused by the new corona virus (SARS-CoV-2) approved the order #01-227/o of the Minister of Internally Displaced Persons From the Occupied Territories, Labour, Health and Social Affairs of Georgia shall be strictly followed.
+General recommendations for the construction sector regarding the infection (COVID 19) caused by the new corona virus (SARS-CoV-2) approved the order #01-227/o of the Minister of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia shall be strictly followed.